Department of Electrical and Computer Engineering Technology

 Undergraduate Programs

 ECET offers two Bachelor of Science degrees: computer engineering technology and electrical engineering technology.
 Both are five-year programs, which include a full year of cooperative work experience.
-For students wanting to specialize their area of study, options are offered in audio, telecommunications, and power and energy.
+For students wanting to specialize their area of study, options are offered in audio, wireless communications, and power and energy.
 Each option consists of four elective courses.

 RIT’s computer engineering technology BS is designed to meet industry’s ever-increasing need for engineers with an in-depth knowledge of hardware and software design.